ExtremeFLOW/neko-top/documentation/pages/theory/MMA.md

 ### Asymptotic Approximation

-Instead of a standard Taylor expantion, MMA uses a **asymptotic model** of the form:
+Instead of a standard Taylor expansion, MMA uses a **asymptotic model** of the form:

 \f[
 f_i(x) \;\approx\; \tilde{f}_i(x)